acceleroto/phd2/multistar2_testing_summary_20260209.md

 ## What we have *not* yet validated (or needs more data)

-- **Primary-loss failover (end-to-end across multiple sessions)**: for 2026-02-07 we completed DebugLog↔GuideLog correlation and found comparable stability during `primaryContrib==0` vs `primaryContrib==1`.
+- **Primary-loss failover (end-to-end across multiple sessions)**: for 2026-02-07, DebugLog↔GuideLog correlation shows comparable stability during `primaryContrib==0` vs `primaryContrib==1`.
 What remains is repeating this analysis on additional nights/conditions.
-- **Quantitative continuity metric (GuideLog-based, across multiple sessions)**: we computed GuideLog \(\Delta(dx,dy)\) step distributions at DebugLog membership-change timestamps for 2026-02-07.
+- **Quantitative continuity metric (GuideLog-based, across multiple sessions)**: for 2026-02-07, we computed GuideLog \(\Delta(dx,dy)\) step distributions at DebugLog membership-change timestamps.
 What remains is repeating this analysis on additional nights/conditions.
 - **Behavior under intentionally forced star loss**: e.g., partial occlusions / clouds / deliberate ROI/subframe constraints.

 ---